Sixteen years ago I did something that would change my life forever. I moved to Pittsburgh.

 Carnegie Science Center – The most visited museum in Pittsburgh is ideal if you have children, but even if you don’t, you’ll be able to keep busy.
 Highlights are the Buhl Planetarium and the Miniature Railroad & Village.
 I’m not sure what it is about miniature railroads, but I often find them fascinating.
 Apparently, I’m not the only one, as this diorama has been around for 50 years.
 The trains are surrounded by a miniature depiction of 1880 to 1930 Western Pennsylvania, which adds character to the display.

 Each one of these museums is going to kick you out at 5 pm, but that’s ok because it’s time for dinner!
 In case you haven’t noticed, I like food.
-You’ll want to gussy up a little for tonight, but business casual will do as Pittsburgh still embraces its blue-collar past and is not a pretentious town.
+You’ll want to gussy up a little for tonight, but business casual will do as Pittsburgh still embraces its blue-collar past and rarely demands you dress up for dinner.

 Make your way to the Monongahela Incline, which has been around since 1870.
 You’ll be treated to phenomenal views of the city as you make your way to the top of Mount Washington.
 Actually, this entire evening is about taking in the city of Pittsburgh from a magnificent vantage point.